nervosnetwork/docs.nervos.org/website/docs/concepts/ckb-vm.md

 ## RISC-V

 [RISC-V](https://riscv.org/) is an instruction set architecture that serves as the foundation for processor design.
 As the lowest level of the software stack, it directly provides raw instructions to the CPU.
 RISC-V standard is mature, established, and built for modern hardware development.
-Supported by industry leaders, RISC-V offers a modular, backward-compatible design ideal for blockchain development.
+Underscored by widespread recognition, RISC-V offers a modular, backward-compatible design ideal for blockchain development.

 ## Enhanced Flexibility and Simplified Development Experience